 On the other hand, there are natural supplements that can be very useful and even diminish the chances of Parkinson’s.
 Mert was put on these supplements that relieved his restless leg syndrome and helped him sleep.

-Restless leg syndrome is ridiculous and extremely real.
+Restless leg syndrome is bothersome and extremely real.
 Fortunately, real remedies exist.
-Here are six natural remedies to try from Dr. Scott Saunders from our January 2011 issue on Restless Leg Syndrome.
+Here are four natural remedies to try from Dr. Scott Saunders from our January 2011 issue on Restless Leg Syndrome.

 To get a good night’s sleep, take the following before bed at night: